defano/wyldcard/README.md

 This is not a HyperCard replacement nor is it an open-sourced release of Apple's software.
 HyperTalk Java is still missing quite a few features present in HyperCard:

 * Can't open or import HyperCard stacks.
-* Cards, stacks and backgrounds are not scriptable; no concept of user levels or stack protections.
+* No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No ability to modify the menu bar or listen for interactions with the menus; no sound or `play` command.
+* No ability to modify the menu bar; no sound or `play` command.
-* No "Home" stack or stack script inheritance (i.e., `start using ...`); no message passing hierarchy (`pass mouseUp`).
 * No support for external commands or functions (XCMDs/XFCNs).
-* Not all commands and functions in HyperTalk have been implemented
+* Not all commands and functions in HyperTalk have been implemented.

 ## Getting started